beepmo/SolLolmon/README.md

 When my contribution is selected as question of the sol, I want the preamble to include my name as well as attribution to any sources I used.

+### Phase 2
+As a user, I want to save all my contributions to file.

+As a user, I want to load the entire project from file.